 Want to know more?

-If you would like to learn more about upskilling your shutdown supervisors as part of your next event, and how to reduce costs throughout your maintenance program, please reach out to Minset and their team of shutdown specialists.
+If you would like to learn more about upskilling your shutdown leaders as part of your next event, and how to reduce costs throughout your maintenance program, please reach out to Minset and their team of shutdown specialists.